Skip to content

 Sequenced Collections

-In order to “fix” inconsistencies such as the ones below across Collection APIs regarding accessing elements in a well defined order, Sequenced Collections are introduced.
+In order to “fix” inconsistencies such as the ones below across Collection APIs regarding accessing elements in a well defined order, Sequenced Collections are introduced (new interfaces).

 First element Last element